hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013620v1-fusion-meets-diverse-conditions-a-high-diversity-benchmark-and-basel.md

 ---
 layout: default
-title: Fusion Meets Diverse Conditions: A High-diversity Benchmark and Baseline for UAV-based Multimodal Object Detection with Condition Cues
+title: "Fusion Meets Diverse Conditions: A High-diversity Benchmark and Baseline for UAV-based Multimodal Object Detection with Condition Cues"
 ---

 # Fusion Meets Diverse Conditions: A High-diversity Benchmark and Baseline for UAV-based Multimodal Object Detection with Condition Cues